buzacott/xr-ffp/ReadMe.md

 et al. 2015 FFP model and store them in netCDF files.
 The code takes advantage of dask to calculate the footprints in parallel and to reduce memory usage by streaming the results to disk.
-There are probably some optimisations that could be made still but overall things works quite well.
+There are probably some optimisations that could be made but overall things work quite well.

 The footprint model needs to be downloaded from https://footprint.kljun.net/download.php and the `FFP_Python` folder added to